stormpath/stormpath-framework-spec/registration.md

 #### <a name="ENABLE_MIDDLE_NAME"></a> ENABLE_MIDDLE_NAME

-If enabled, expose a field on the form for entering he user's middle name.
+If enabled, expose a field on the form for entering the user's middle name.

 <a href="#top">Back to Top</a>